Sight of Day

 Sight of Day is the twelfth album by English progressive rock band Mostly Autumn.
 As with many of the band's previous albums, the recording was funded through a pre-order campaign.
 Those who pre-ordered the album received a double-disc edition of the album (limited to 2000 copies), which was released on 10 February 2017.
+Mostly Autumn's fanbase helped to fund the album.
+Chris Johnson, Autumn's former member, re-joined the band for Sight of Day after a seven-year absence.

 A single-disc edition of the album was made available for general release on 7 April.